garydavenport73/PreferredSoundPlayer/README.md

 ```
 soundplay("coolhipstersong.mp3") #-> this plays the mp3 file

-mysong=soundplay("coolhipstersong.mp3") #-> this plays the mp3 and also returns a reference to the song.
+mysong = soundplay("coolhipstersong.mp3") #-> this plays the mp3 and also returns a reference to the song.
 ```

 #### To stop your song: